 I know what you are thinking.
 Why visit Canberra?
 It’s been more than a decade since I last visited Australia’s Capital City and Canberra’s reputation as a sleepy, slightly backward town filled with politicians where nothing happens was firmly etched in my psyche, so shaking that perception was a tall order.
 Let’s just say I was less than receptive when the hubs first suggested a weekend in Canberra.
 I mean Canberra?
 What were we going to do for two days that could rival what Sydney offers?
 Well not only did I visit Canberra but I was suitably impressed.
 Canberra is a city shaking off its daggy reputation and reinventing itself to emerge as a sophisticated, cosmopolitan city where there is much to love.
 So leave your perceptions behind and come explore the wide variety of things to do in Canberra with me …

-Canberra is an easy 2 1/2 hour run down the M5 from Sydney.
-We chose to go on two wheels (read more about that here) but four would work just as well.
+Canberra is an easy 2½ hour run down the M5 from Sydney.
+We chose to go on two wheels (read more about that here), but four would work just as well.
 It’s 9(ish) hours by road from Melbourne so If you are coming from there or further afield you may wish to kick your weekend in Canberra off to a speedier start by flying into CBR.
 Most international passengers will need to transfer in Sydney (SYD).
-Read all my tips on getting a bargain airfare before you book and when you are ready compare all the airlines in one place through Expedia.
+Read all my tips on getting a bargain airfare before you book and when you are ready compare all the airlines in one place through Agoda.

 Where to Stay For Your Weekend In Canberra

 Canberra is quite compact but if you are like me, you are going to want to stay near all the action.
 I suggest Canberra City or Braddon where well known brands and boutique hotels happily co-exist and many of my suggestions for things to do in Canberra (below) are on your doorstep.
 We chose the Novotel for our weekend in Canberra as it offered the perfect combination of location and value.
 Read my review of the Novotel Canberra to see if it is right for you.
-When you are ready to book head to Expedia or Agoda to grab the very best deal in town.
-Luxury Escapes is currently offering a fantastic deal on the Realm Hotel if you want to visit Canberra in 5 star style but it finishes on Wednesday so be quick.
+When you are ready to book head to Agoda to grab the very best deal in town.

 Things To Do In Canberra